gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 By setting the capacity and use count to both 1, each job is given a secure ephemeral instance that cannot be affected by other jobs.
 As soon the job is complete the instance it was executed on is immediately deleted.

-With an idle scale of 5, the runner will try to keep 5 whole instances (because the capacity per instance is 1) available for future demand.
-These instances will stay for at least 20 minutes.
+With an idle scale of 5, the runner tries to keep 5 whole instances (because the capacity per instance is 1) available for future demand.
+These instances stay for at least 20 minutes.

 The runner `concurrent` field is set to 10 (maximum number instances * capacity per instance).